Recreation and Aquatic Facility (RAF)

 Stage 2: Business Plan

 The Business Plan was approved at a Special Council Meeting on Monday 15 March 2021.
-The City will now sign the $20 million Federal Government project funding agreement and continue to pursue additional funding opportunities.
+The City has signed the $20 million Federal Government project funding agreement and continues to pursue additional funding opportunities.